 Process of DNA sequencing

 DNA sequencing requires both laboratory processing and later computational examination.
-After the chemical reaction, the results (data) generated is processed in a computer lab.
-So, accordingly the sequences of bases (nucleotides) are identified.
+After the chemical reaction, the results (data) generated undergo processing in a computer lab.
+So, accordingly, the sequences of bases (nucleotides) undergo identification.

-Following are the steps followed in biological sequencing techniques to identify to DNA sequences:
+You must follow the below steps in biological sequencing techniques to identify DNA sequences:

 - Preparing the sample

 What are the different types of biological sequencing techniques